WildernessLabs/Documentation/Legacy_Netduino/Getting_Started/index.md

 3. Netduino SDK v5

 ## Mac
-Download and install the following Xamarin Studio 6.
+Download and install the latest Xamarin Studio.

 Launch Xamarin Studio and install the NETMF plug-in: